 How can I make blueberry muffins without buttermilk?

 You can use regular cows milk.
-You can use baking powder and the milk since 1 teaspoon baking powder has the same leavening action as 1/4 teaspoon baking soda.
 Or, if you have lemon or white vinegar handy you can make your own buttermilk by stirring in one tablespoon of lemon juice per cup of milk and letting it sit for 10 minutes.

 Enjoy the recipe friends and I hope you have a wonderful Christmas!